flavour/fence/docs/security-model.md

 - **Allowlisting by domain**: you can specify `allowedDomains` (with wildcard support like `*.example.com`).
 - **Localhost controls**: inbound binding and localhost outbound are separately controlled.

-Important: domain filtering does **not** inspect content.
+Important: domain filtering does not inspect content.
 If you allow a domain, code can exfiltrate via that domain.

-#### How allowlisting works (important nuance)
+#### How allowlisting works

-Fence combines **OS-level enforcement** with **proxy-based allowlisting**:
+Fence combines OS-level enforcement with proxy-based allowlisting:

-- The OS sandbox / network namespace is expected to block **direct outbound** connections.
+- The OS sandbox / network namespace is expected to block direct outbound connections.
 - Domain allowlisting happens via local HTTP/SOCKS proxies and proxy environment variables (`HTTP_PROXY`, `HTTPS_PROXY`, `ALL_PROXY`).

-If a program does not use proxy env vars (or uses a custom protocol/stack), it may **not benefit from domain allowlisting**.
+If a program does not use proxy env vars (or uses a custom protocol/stack), it may not benefit from domain allowlisting.
 In that case it typically fails with connection errors rather than being "selectively allowed."

 Localhost is separate from "external domains":